Table of Contents

 Where Can You See the Favicon?

-Consider Favicon as a feature that helps the users identify your Website from a host of others.
-That means it’s visible on all browsing features where your Website has found a place.
+Consider Favicon as a feature that helps users identify your website from a host of other sites.
+That means it’s visible on all browsing features where your website has found a place.

 For Example: